eslint/rfcs/designs/2022-community-eslint-org/README.md

 like [@typescript-eslint](https://github.com/typescript-eslint) or
 [@standard](https://github.com/standard) could perfectly stay at their current home.
-If the maintainers of such packages would want to transfer these packages to the new community org, they could of course be accepted if they meet the acceptance criteria.
+If the maintainer(s) of such packages would want to transfer these packages to the new community org, they could of course be accepted if they meet the acceptance criteria.

 ### What would be the acceptance criteria?